Patrick Flaningan’s love for animals started early.

 They have a number of close-to-store sales, including a full price buy, get one for a penny on tropical fish.
 Some of the display aquariums are also available at a great discount.

 They initially ran the business in a building at 149 S. Water St. for nine months before acquiring the storefront at 103 Lake St. where they are currently located.
-The Flaningans are celebrating their 50th wedding anniversary next February, and Patrick said it’s time for them to move on to the next phase of their lives.
+The Flaningans celebrate their 50th wedding anniversary next February, and Patrick says it’s time for them to move on to the next phase of their lives.
 They have travel plans to start their retirement.

 “We’re going to a west coast wedding,” Patrick said.
 “It will be in later seasons, just on the edge of winter.”